Category Archives: Cognitive Distortions

 Regeneration

-To regenerate means to renew or restore something damaged or lost.
+To regenerate means to renew or restore something damaged or underproduced.
 Because of the disruption in our optimal development, many positive self-qualities that construct our self-esteem are latent or dormant – underdeveloped or suspended.

 These self-qualities (e.g., confidence, reliance, compassion, and other self-hyphenates) are damaged but not lost.
 Disruption interrupts productivity.
 It does not destroy it.
 Like stimulating the unexercised muscle in our arm or leg, we can regenerate our self-esteem.